f27dxx/proj3/README.txt

 Setup:
-you would have to change database configuration in src/backend/config/Database.php you can import dummy sql data prepared in doc/ux2_cocktailer.sql after that you will need to change the the proxy setting in /vue.config.js you may need to update ip in /.env to see admin panel
+you would have to change database configuration in src/backend/config/Database.php you can import dummy sql data prepared in doc/good_data_cocktailer.sql after that you will need to change the the proxy setting in /vue.config.js pointing to where you host you SQL server you may need to update ip in /.env to see admin panel

 Login details: